Frontios: Production

 Script editor Eric Saward contacted writer Christopher H. Bidmead in July 1982 with a view to writing a script.
 Its original title was The Wanderer[s].
 The scripts were formally commissioned on 26 November 1982 under the title Frontious.
 The scripts were delivered on 16 February 1983 and accepted three weeks later subject to some rewrites.
 The director was Ron Jones, who had directed three earlier Fifth Doctor stories.
-The designer assigned to the serial, Barrie Dobbins died before production (later revealed as suicide) and was replaced by David Buckingham.
+The designer assigned to the serial, Barrie Dobbins withdrew from production due to a mental breakdown and was replaced by David Buckingham; Dobbins later died by suicide.
 He started on production on 8 July 1983, just six weeks before recording.
 Soon after this, another shock came to the production when actor Peter Arne, who had been hired to play Mr Range, was murdered on 1 August 1983.
 This was just hours after he had attended a costume fitting for his character at the BBC.
 His murder was reported widely in the British media the following day, with many reports making mention of his upcoming part in Doctor Who.
 He was replaced by William Lucas.
 Other actors of note featured in Frontios included Peter Gilmore (as Brazen), who had found fame during the 1970s in the lead role of The Onedin Line.
 Lesley Dunlop, playing Norna, was widely experienced, despite her being just 27 and went on to appear in Doctor Who again, in 1988's The Happiness Patrol.
 Jeff Rawle had also found fame in the 1970s as the lead in Billy Liar and later starred in The Sarah Jane Adventures story Mona Lisa's Revenge.
 It was during rehearsals for this story that Colin Baker was announced as the new actor, as Peter Davison had by this time decided to leave the show.
 Frontios was filmed in two three-day recording blocks in the BBC Television Centre's Studio 6 from 24 August to 9 September 1983.

 Bidmead was instructed to include a monster in the script, something he was unhappy with since he felt that the Doctor Who monsters looked "cheap" and had limited dialogue.
 His two earlier stories, Logopolis and Castrovalva, featured no monsters.
 The Tractators were inspired by woodlice, which had infested his flat.
 Dancers were hired to wear the Tractator costumes with the idea that they would coil and twist their bodies in line with the idea of woodlice, but the costumes were too restrictive for this.
 The dancers were hired from Pineapple Studios.
 One glitch in the continuity of the series occurs in this story, as companion Kamelion is missing when the TARDIS is destroyed.
 The writers of The Discontinuity Guide theorise that he is disguised as the hatstand.

 Soon after the story was broadcast, Saward commissioned Bidmead to write a story for Season 23 featuring the Tractators and the Master.
 This was ultimately abandoned as the series itself was soon put on hiatus.
 Frontios proved to be his last televised story for Doctor Who.